'Fallujah': Journalism as Theatre

-The 2004 U.S. offensive against the Iraqi city of Fallujah has been described by some as one of the more egregious cases of human rights abuses in recent times.
-The so-called "city of mosques" was reduced to rubble, while many of its citizens, including a sizable number of white flag-holding women and children, were wiped out.
-Accused of having breached over 70 articles of the Geneva Conventions, U.S. forces bombed schools and hospitals, impeded the distribution of necessary medical supplies to the citizenry, and are believed to have deployed napalm as part of their strategy to "pacify" the city.
-Many of the actual details of the atrocity remain murky, as most journalists were either kept or forced out during the siege.
-However, after attending a seminar conducted by British generals and journalists at Oxford, British director Jonathan Holmes became convinced that this should no longer be so.
-What emerged was the documentary-style play entitled "Fallujah," which ran for a month at London's Old Truman Theater last May.
+The U.S. offensive in 2004 against the Iraqi city of Fallujah involved shocking human rights abuses.
+As the "city of mosques" was reduced to rubble, many of its citizens, including white-flag-holding women and children, were also wiped out.
+Accused of having breached over 70 articles of the Geneva Conventions, U.S. forces bombed schools and hospitals, impeded the distribution of necessary medical supplies to the citizenry, and are suspected of having deployed napalm as part of their strategy to "pacify" the city.
+Many of the details of the atrocity remain murky, as most journalists were either kept or forced out during the siege.
+But after attending a seminar at Oxford University given by local generals and journalists, British director Jonathan Holmes became convinced that the story needed to be told.
+What emerged was a documentary-style play matter-of-factly titled "Fallujah," which ran for a month at London's Old Truman Theater last May.

-Antiwar in spirit but new to war talk, Holmes found the contents of the seminar "immediately theatrical."
-With the participation of such figures as Shakespearean actress Fiona Shaw and triple Nobel Prize nominee Dr. Scilla Elworthy, the 31-year-old senior lecturer at Royal Holloway University of London, Holmes was able to concretize and put his vision on stage.
-Using eyewitness accounts by British antiwar activist Jo Wilding and freelance American journalist Dahr Jamil, along with a slew of others, Holmes fashioned a verbatim script meant to "publicize the disgrace and condemn it noisily."
-A promenade production, the play demanded 90 minutes of standing or shuffling about, with the audience often compelled to accompany actors on such futile missions as delivering medical aid to injured victims.
+New to war talk, Holmes found the contents of the seminar "immediately theatrical."
+Using eyewitness accounts by British antiwar activist Jo Wilding and freelance American journalist Dahr Jamil, Holmes fashioned a verbatim script meant to "publicize the disgrace and condemn it [Fallujah] noisily."
+With the subsequent participation of heavyweights like actress Fiona Shaw and triple Nobel Prize nominee Dr. Scilla Elworthy, Holmes was able to stage his vision.
+“Fallujah,” a promenade production, demanded 90 minutes of standing and shuffling about, with the audience compelled to accompany actors on dangerous missions like delivering medical aid to injured victims.

 'The Band's Visit': Hitting High and Low Notes

-Characterized by division and dispute, the story behind the Israeli film “The Band’s Visit” is, ironically, the spiritual antithesis of the one the movie seeks to tell.
-Banned from Arab film festivals, the film was also disqualified as Israel’s official Oscar candidate for best foreign film on the technicality that it contained slightly too much English.
-According to the Academy of Motion Picture Arts and Sciences, in order for a film to qualify in this category, more than 50 percent of it must be in a language other than English.
-With 18 minutes in Hebrew against 22 in English, the film lost the nomination--again, ironic, considering that the film earned the international recognition for, among other things, its focus on reconciliation, which was symbolized by English.
+International acclaim for the Israeli film “The Band’s Visit” was followed by some sour luck for its producers.
+The movie was disqualified as Israel’s official Oscar candidate for best foreign film on the technicality that it contained slightly too much English; in order for a film to qualify in this category, more than 50 percent of it must be in a language other than English.
+With 18 minutes in Hebrew against 22 in English, “The Band’s Visit” lost the nomination—ironic, given that the film earned international recognition for its theme of reconciliation, which was cultivated and symbolized by the use of English.

-'No End in Sight': Documenting the Iraq War’s Lack of Vision
+'No End in Sight': The War Without Vision

 'Blood and Tears': The Arab-Israeli Conflict Straight Up